lalithbharadwajbaru/Wavelet-CLIP/README.md

   </a>
 </p>

-This is the codebase for [HARNESSING WAVELET TRANSFORMATIONS FOR GENERALIZABLE DEEPFAKE FORGERY DETECTION](https://arxiv.org/abs/2409.18301)
+This is the codebase for [Wavelet-Driven Generalizable Framework for Deepfake Face Forgery Detection](https://arxiv.org/abs/2409.18301)

 # Setup
 ## 1. Installation